 Insects that have been parasitized often look different.
 Parasitized aphids will eventually turn brown or black and paper-like.
 In some caterpillars, such as hornworms, the larvae will spin white cocoons on the outside of its host, which are commonly confused for eggs.

 Some species of flies are also parasitoids.
-Adult tachinid flies will lay eggs on or in their hosts, such as caterpillars and beetles.
-The larvae of these flies will tunnel into their host to feed, eventually killing it.
+Adult tachinid flies lay eggs on or in their host caterpillars and beetles.
+The larvae of these flies tunnel into their host to feed, eventually killing it.